Do you feel like your mom life is chaotic?

 For some reason, we feel as if we have to conform to what other mothers are doing and, if we don’t, we are the odd one out and doing it “wrong”.

 I’ve had many uncomfortable experiences in groups of moms because I was the odd duck.
-I didn’t care about my hair, my nails or my aesthetic in general.
-I didn’t have a fancy house, husband and nice car.
+I didn’t care about my hair, my nails, or my aesthetic in general.
+I didn’t have a fancy house, a husband, and a nice car.

 And you know what?
 I felt no shame.

 I didn’t feel like I had to live up to the lifestyle these other moms chose to live.
 Instead, I jumped from mom group to mom group until I found one that I could vibe with.